St. Patrick's Parish Complex

-St. Patrick's Parish Complex is a historic church building, with associated rectory and cemetery, located at Northfield Church and Whitmore Lake Roads in Ann Arbor, Michigan.
+St. Patrick's Parish Complex is a historic church building, with associated rectory and cemetery, located at Northfield Church and Whitmore Lake Roads in Northfield Township, Michigan, near the city of Ann Arbor.
 The complex was added to the National Register of Historic Places in 1982 and designated a Michigan State Historic Site in 1976.
-The complex is significant both because of its historical association with the early Irish Catholics in the area, and because of the architecturally important Gothic revival church.
+The complex is significant both because of its historical association with the early Irish Catholics in the area, and because of the architecturally important Gothic Revival church.

 History

 In the early 19th century, a number of Irish Catholics began settling in this area of Michigan.
 In 1829, Kilkenny, Ireland native Father Patrick O'Kelly was dispatched to the area to minister to the growing community.
 The property upon which the present church now stands was purchased in 1831, and a log structure was constructed to serve as the first parish church.
 The parish was originally named "St. Brigid," and is the oldest English-speaking Catholic parish in the state.

 Construction on the current church building was begun in 1875 and completed in 1878; the parish was renamed "St. Patrick's" at that time.
-A rectory was added in 1889-90.
+A rectory was added in 1889–90.
 In 1917, a tornado badly damaged both the church and the rectory; both were rebuilt.
 The church is still used for weekly services.